(888) 448-0302 Talk to a recovery specialist 24/7

 Next Steps

-Whether it is you or your loved one that is suffering from some form of alcohol use disorder, getting help and treatment should be a top priority.
-Alcohol use can lead to a long list of different problems including liver issues, cancer, and alcohol dependence.
-Luckily, for those suffering from alcoholism, there is evidence that seeking and going through treatment can be effective for fixing the problem and achieving long-term sobriety.
+Whether it’s you or your loved one that is suffering from some form of AUD, getting help and treatment should be a top priority.
+Regular alcohol use can lead to a long list of different problems including liver issues, cancer, and addiction.
+Thankfully, for those suffering from alcoholism, there is evidence that seeking and going through treatment can be effective for fixing the problem and achieving long-term sobriety.

-Landmark Recovery is an Indiana treatment center that is dedicated to providing patients with the quality care that they need and deserve to overcome their problem.
-Whether it is opioids, cocaine, ETOH, or some other substance abuse issue, Landmark can provide patients with a personalized care plan to give them the treatment that can lead them to sobriety.
-If you would like to learn more about what Landmark can offer, please visit our website and reach out to our admissions team to learn more about your personal path forward.
+Landmark Recovery is an addiction treatment provider dedicated to providing patients with the quality care they need and deserve to overcome substance use problems.
+Whether the drug is opioids, cocaine, EtOH, or another substance, Landmark can provide patients with a personalized care plan to give them the treatment that can help them choose recovery over addiction.
+If you would like to learn more about what Landmark can offer, please visit our website and call our admissions team at 888-448-0302 to learn more about your personal path forward.